 As defined in MCA 17-8-306, replacement warrants are issued for warrants that have been lost, stolen, or destroyed.
 The payee is considered entitled to these funds and the payment cannot be canceled and reissued by the agency.
 An exception exists for payments that have been previously offset by DOR, in which case, the payment must be canceled before being reissued (see Payment Cancelation ).

 Prior to initiating a replacement, the issuing agency must verify that the payment is unreconciled using the MT Payment Inquiry screen.
 The agency then works with payee to complete Form 212 – Standard Reissue.
 The payee must sign the form in front of a notary public.
-If possible payee should return the Form 212 directly to the issuing Agency, who will complete the Payment Reissue Form 212 in ServiceNow, so SAB can process and reissue the warrant.
-If completed forms are returned to SAB, SAB completes the payment Reissue Form in ServiceNow.
+If possible, payee should return the Form 212 directly to the issuing agency, who will complete the Payment Reissue Form 212 in ServiceNow, so SAB can process and reissue the warrant.
+If completed forms are returned to SAB, SAB completes the Payment Reissue Form in ServiceNow.
 The replacement process involves reissuing the payment using the original voucher and marking the replacement as a non-mailer.
+Replacement payments cannot be reissued via EFT, to another supplier name, or for a different amount.
 The following SABHRS GL Module journals are created during the reissue process:

 A “CAN” journal reverses the cash from the original warrant processing.